nicholascdunn/sart-tp/README.md

 Version 1.0

 ## Description
-This task was developed based on the Christoff et al. (2009) study, which used a SART with Thought Probes to assess mindwandering.
+This task was developed based on the Christoff et al. (2009) study, which used a SART with Thought Probes to assess mind-wandering.
 We programmed this task for use in an fMRI machine.
 As such, frame-based timing was used to ensure millisecond accuracy for the presentation of stimuli, which is necessary for fMRI studies.